mohammedrabeeh/AceAceTestApp/README.md

 * ASP .NET Core 3.1
 * Entity Framework Core 3.1
+* MS SQL Server 2016

 ## Getting Started

-* Download this git repository
+* Download this git repository to your local computer
 * Navigate to the folder path
 * Open **AceAceTestApp/AceAceTestApp.sln** in Visual Studio 2019
 * Wait for the packages to be restored automatically